Octane rating: Misconceptions around octane rating

 Gas stations have gasoline with different octane ratings.
 Higher numbers indicate that the fuel can better avoid unintended combustions within the cylinders of the engine.

 Due to its name, the chemical "octane" is often misunderstood as the only substance that determines the octane rating (or octane number) of a fuel.
 This is an inaccurate description.
 In reality, the octane rating is defined as a number describing the stability and ability of a fuel to prevent an engine from unwanted combustions that occur spontaneously in the other regions within a cylinder (i.e., delocalized explosions from the spark plug).
 This phenomenon of combustion is more commonly known as engine knocking or self-ignition, which causes damage to pistons over time and reduces the lifespan of engines.

 In 1927, Graham Edgar devised the method of using iso-octane and n-heptane as reference chemicals, in order to rate the knock resistance of a fuel with respect to this isomer of octane, thus the name "octane rating".
 By definition, the isomers iso-octane and n-heptane have an octane rating of 100 and 0, respectively.
 Because of its more volatile nature, n-heptane ignites and knocks readily, which gives it a relatively low octane rating; the isomer iso-octane causes less knocking because it is more branched and combusts more smoothly.
 In general, branched compounds with a higher intermolecular force (e.g., London dispersion force for iso-octane) will have a higher octane rating, as they are harder to ignite.

 Octane ratings of octane isomers

 Octane isomers such as n-octane and 2,3,3-trimethylpentane have an octane rating of -20 and 106.1, respectively (RON measurement).
-The large differences between the octane ratings for the isomers show that the compound octane itself is clearly not the only factor that determines octane ratings, especially for commercial fuels consist of a wide variety of compounds.
+The large differences between the octane ratings for the isomers show that the compound octane itself is clearly not the only factor that determines octane ratings, especially for commercial fuels consisting of a wide variety of compounds.